Requirements

 After adding records:- Return to your OneSignal dashboard.

-- Click Check Records or refresh button.
+- Click Check Records or the refresh button.

 Troubleshoot DNS propagation